buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The possibilities granted by Altering Spells are cumulative with each other.

-**Minor modifications**  to the manifestation of the spell can be agreed with the Narrator for a cost of additional Magic Points or with a successful Magic Check.
+**Minor modifications**  to the manifestation of the spell can be agreed with the Game Master for a cost of additional Magic Points or with a successful Magic Check.

 ## Attempting Spells with impediments